riteshrajd/AHK/README.md

 #### **Linux**

--   **To Disable**: You need to stop the Python script.
-Find its Process ID (PID) and kill it, or use `pkill`.
+-   **To Disable**: The script runs in your terminal. simply press `Ctrl+C` to stop it safely.
+The keyboard will return to normal immediately.
+-   **If running in background**:
     ```bash
-    # This will find and kill the process running the script
     sudo pkill -f key_remapper.py
     ```
--   **To Re-enable**: Simply run the script again as mentioned in the installation steps.

 #### **Windows**

 -   The remappings can be toggled on and off from the Windows taskbar.
-Go to the system tray (the "show hidden icons" arrow in the bottom-right), right-click the green 'H' hotkey icons, and select "Pause Script," "Suspend Hotkeys," or "Exit."
+Go to the system tray, right-click the green 'H' hotkey icons, and select "Pause Script" or "Exit."
--   To re-enable, just run the `.ahk` files again.

 ---